shibaji7/SCUBAS/docs/user/install.md

     If you wish to plot coastlines or geographic projections you will need to install cartopy>=0.19 separately

 ### Cartopy
 [Cartopy](https://scitools.org.uk/cartopy/docs/latest/) is a Python package designed for geospatial data processing in order to produce maps and other geospatial data analyses.
-This library is used when invoking a projection system needing overlapped coastline maps in Fan, Grid and Map plots.
+This library is used when invoking a projection system needing overlapped coastline maps in cable routs plots.

 For installing cartopy please follow the packages [installation](https://scitools.org.uk/cartopy/docs/latest/installing.html) instructions.
 For ubuntu here is good installation [link](https://techoverflow.net/2021/07/11/how-to-install-cartopy-on-ubuntu/)